Valigonda

 Valigonda is a census town in Yadadri Bhuvanagiri district of the Indian state of Telangana.
-It is located in Valigonda mandal of Bhongir division.
-It is located on the banks of Musi River.
+It is located on the banks of Musi River, in Valigonda mandal of Bhongir division.
+It was near the place where the Valigonda rail accident occurred.

 Geography

 Valigonda is located at 17.3667°N 79.0500°E. It has an average elevation of 291 metres (958 ft).